Work with interactive mapping tools from across the Census Bureau.

 See what's coming up in releases and reports.

 Confidentiality: Data collected for the Annual Survey of Public Employment & Payroll are public record and are not confidential, as authorized by Title 13, U.S. Code, Section 9.

 Dates of Collection: The following are important dates in the data collection process.

-|2011 Annual Survey of Public Employment & Payroll|
+|2013 Annual Survey of Public Employment & Payroll|

-|08/2012||Preliminary Release to the Internet|
+|12/2014||Preliminary Release to the Census Bureau Internet|

 Methods: Data in these files are based on information obtained in the Annual Survey of Public Employment & Payroll.
 Census Bureau staff compiled Federal Government data from records of the U.S. Office of Personnel Management.
 Forty-six of the state governments provided data from central payroll records for all or most of their agencies/institutions.
 Data for agencies and institutions for the remaining state governments were obtained by mail canvass questionnaires.
 Local governments were also canvassed using a mail questionnaire.
 However, elementary and secondary school system data in Delaware, Florida and North Dakota were supplied by special arrangements with the state government in each of these states.
 All respondents receiving the mail questionnaire had the option of completing the survey using a web-based survey instrument developed for reporting the data.
 The online survey instrument was completed by 24.2% of the state-level responding units and 72.9% of the local government respondents.